Dionid/dionids-go-boilerplate/README.md

 1. ???
 1. Profit

-# How to create Feature tests
+# How to create Feature integration tests

+1. Create `features/${feature_name}_test.go` from `features/test-template_test.go`
 1. !!!
-All integration tests must be named as `TestInt`
+All integration tests functions must be named as `TestInt`
-1. Create `features/${feature_name}_test.go` from `features/test-template_test.go`
-1. `make int-test` (2 or 3 times if docker containers were restarted)
+1. `make int-test` (run 2 or 3 times if docker containers were restarted)
 1. ???
 1. Profit